Lucas Bouk: Education and personal life

 Lucas Bouk grew up in Rochester, New York in a conservative environment, with "misunderstanding, misattunement, and pain" from his conflicted gender identity.
 He married his high school sweetheart when they were both 21.

 Bouk studied at the Cincinnati Conservatory of Music.
 After graduate school Bouk and his husband had a child together.
 The pregnancy and birth were extremely difficult for Bouk: "I felt drowned and suffocated by cisgender parenting expectations.
 My son's existence wasn't the problem, it was all the social norms and expectations surrounding the idea of being a mother that plagued me with anxiety and anger."
 Bouk initially thought his anger towards casual sexual harassment and the word "mother" was due to being a "staunch feminist"; later the family would stop celebrating gendered holidays.

-In 2014, Bouk made the decision to resign from his job and seek personal growth and professional advancement by relocating to Manhattan.
-Concurrently, he began engaging in yoga and participating in dance classes as a means to enhance his physical well-being and promote self-acceptance.
+In 2014, Bouk quit his job, and hoping to boost his career and find himself, moved to Manhattan.
+Around the same time, in order to feel more comfortable in his body, he started doing yoga and took dance classes.

 In September 2017, Bouk began to self-identify as a transgender man and came out to his husband, who was supportive.

 In October 2018, Bouk took part in Bumble's worldwide campaign about New Yorkers "discussing their lives and loves."

 Bouk began transitioning physically with testosterone and retraining as a baritone in 2021, stating that COVID-19 lockdowns gave him time to retrain that he had previously believed he would not have.